 The second stipulation is that general relativity must adapt to understand gravity not as pure mathematical equations, but as a chemistry, a mix of particles and interacting wave equations that serve to heat or cool nearby particles.
-The local temperature (energy) of the spacetime gas and its gradient (rate of change) are the drivers of an electromagnetic convection that we call gravity.
+The local energy of the spacetime æther and its gradient (rate of change) are the drivers of an electromagnetic convection that we call gravity.
 There is no pure math at the actual level of nature – it is a chaos of discrete particles, continuous fields, and discrete energy transfers.
-At the foundation, spacetime is a gas, gas, gas.
+At the foundation, spacetime æther is a gas, gas, gas.
 It is a collection of varied particles, each with a particular composition, energy, reaction profile, position, velocity, and so on.

 “I was born in a cross-fire hurricaneThe Rolling Stones

 And I howled at the morning driving rain

 But it’s all right now, in fact, it’s a gas

 But it’s all right.
 I’m Jumpin’ Jack Flash